 It is a good practice to keep a gratitude journal where you can write down at least three things that you are grateful for.
 You can do this before you go to bed at night and try to recall the best parts of your day.
-As you realize how blessed you are, you will feel calmer and as a result, you will sleep better.
+As you realize how blessed you are, you will feel calmer and, as a result, you will be able to relax and sleep better.

 During those moments that you spend time with yourself, try to browse through your journal and ponder on the good things.
 This will sustain happy feelings and will help develop a positive outlook in life.

-If you want to boost your energy levels and satisfy your hunger with the natural delicious sweets without gaining weight. then check out the The Best Foods that Rapidly Slim & Heal in 7 Days program
+If you want to boost your energy levels and satisfy your hunger with the natural, delicious sweets without gaining weight. then check out The Best Foods that Rapidly Slim & Heal In 7 Days program

 Rick Kaselj, MS